jaz998/Multi-User-Blog/README.md

 # Multi User Blog

 ## What is it?
 Multi User Blog is a simple web blog running on Python 2.7 in which new users can register, log in, create post and comment on other posts.
+It was created for a project in Udacity Full Stack Web Developer Nanodegree Program.

 Only logined users can do the following: create post and comment on other posts;  edit and delete posts and comments they created; like and unlike posts by other users.